 Departmental Recitals

-Departmental Recitals are hold on Fridays during the Department Convocation time (2:15-3:10PM) assigned to students enrolled in applied lessons.
+Departmental Recitals are held on Fridays during the Department Convocation time (2:15-3:10PM) assigned to students enrolled in applied lessons.
 Departmental Recitals are traditionally used for solo and chamber ensemble performances.

 Applications forms are located outside the Music Office (234 CFA).